wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 We add two rules:

 *  One level 6 rule to generate an alert about the process not running.
-This is a fallback rule and is going to be triggered whenever the monitored process is not found within the `tasklist` command's output:
+This is a fallback rule and is going to be triggered whenever the monitored process is not found within the `tasklist` command's output.

 .. code-block:: xml